Attention is All They Need: Exploring the Media Archaeology of the Computer Vision Research Paper: Findings

 In contrast, P7 prefers PDFs because they allow him to use a screenreader: \textit{``I use an app that reads the pdf aloud to me...I can get most of the paper from that, I still have to read equations.''} Despite being an advocate for making computer vision papers more accessible for the community, he explains that conferences are reluctant to put accessible equations in their templates because of its impact on file size: \textit{``basically the conferences keep using templates that---so there's a trade off by adding this stuff to your file, your file gets bigger.
 And it turns out that the package, that one of the packages is pretty good for this, if you do it badly, it blows files up huge...I tried to get the guys from CVPR to use it and it just didn't happen, right?...I've just lived with the fact that it's not there.''}

-The juxtaposition between high resolution figures and inaccessible equations is rather ironic.
-These figures can have surprisingly large file sizes---the PDF shown in Figure \ref{fig:nested_figure} (a) is a stunning 36MB, more than 10 times the size of a typical CVPR research PDF---so unnecessarily large file sizes are clearly not a concern for contemporary submissions.
-But computer vision proceedings remain inaccessible.
+The juxtaposition between high resolution figures and inaccessible equations is ironic.
+These figures can have surprisingly large file sizes---the PDF shown in Figure \ref{fig:nested_figure} (a) is a stunning 36MB, more than 10 times the size of a typical CVPR PDF.
+But computer vision proceedings remain inaccessible, justified based on file size concerns.
 These figures also point to the vestigial nature of the page limit.
 Originally, page limits were put in place to minimize printing costs.
 But in the era of online-only proceedings, there is no financial reason to keep papers page-limited.
-In fact, the main limiting factor on conferences is the attention of reviewers, rather than the lengths of accepted papers.
+In fact, the main limiting factor on conferences is the number of reviewers, rather than the lengths of accepted papers.
 As P8 describes: \textit{``for the last...five years or more, there has been talk every single cycle, oh, you know, we don't have enough qualified reviewers.
 We have way too many submissions.
-Everyone's way too overwhelmed to do the reviewing.''} While keeping submissions page-limited intuitively seems like it would preserve reviewer time, it is unclear whether that is actually the case.
+Everyone's way too overwhelmed to do the reviewing.''}